 HT Request Task: The HT Requester, where usually user is the patient’s cardiologist that requests the involvement of the HT to discuss the clinical case, initiates the HT to be performed.
 HT Requester traces in the workflow document the creation and sharing of HT Request Document (which includes all useful clinical documents or images as attachments or links) with the HT Manager.

-HT Lead Task: An HT Manager (where a user can be a Cardiac Surgeon) can accept or reject the take in charge of HT Request.
+HT Lead Task: An HT Manager (where a user can be a Cardiac Surgeon) can accept or reject the management of HT and therefore the take in charge of HT Request.
 Accepting or rejection is notified to the HT Request.
 This task can be repeated until an HT Manager takes charge of the HT Request.